LoginRadius/docs/content/blog/get-started-node-js/index.md

 ![alt_text](../../assets/blog-common/domain-whitelisting.png "image_tooltip")

-> Now, run the API Server and you should get the user profile in response (json format).
+> Now, run the API Server [`node server.js`] using cmd and try logging in Auth Page IDX on redirect you should get the user profile in response (json format).
 Similarly, you can implement more features using Node.js SDK.

 ##  Explore Node.js Demo